By our guest blogger Dr Vera Barbosa

 - Energy and carbon savings related to reducing water temperatures at hospital facilities due to the implementation of a copper and silver ionisation system.

-I have been reassured that besides the speakers session, the unique L.E.A.P. format of table sessions will be taking place in the afternoon as well.
+Besides the speakers session, the unique L.E.A.P. format of table sessions will be taking place in the afternoon as well.

 Each year the sponsorship money is given to a deserving charity, which makes it an even more worthwhile event.
 Previous charities supported are WaterAid and Daktari Wetu.
 This year the chosen charity is Caminos de Agua, which is a charity that promotes rainwater harvesting ensuring rural communities in Central America, including Mexico, Honduras and the Dominican Republic, have access to safe water for their families.